brent-cahill/COMP30019Project1/README.md

 ## Modeling of Fractal Landscape

-We created a randomly-generated height map grid using the Diamond-Square algorithm.
-The heights generated were stored in a 2D array of floats, which were then mapped back to the Unity 1D convention.
+We created a randomly-seeded height map grid using the Diamond-Square algorithm, which uses stochastic fractal generation to determine vertex heights.
+These vertices generated were stored in a 2D array of floats, which were then mapped back to the Unity 1D convention.
 Finally, the surface normals were then calculated using the cross-product of the vertices, and the vertex normals were calculated from these surface normals.

 ## Camera Motion